Philip Corner: Works

 Frog Peak Music, a Composer's Collective, has undertaken to make as much as possible of his opera omnia available by on-order photocopy publication.

+In 1962, Corner's "Piano Activities" became notorious by challenging the important status of the piano in post-war German homes in Wiesbaden, West Germany after concerts of antique musical instruments, the “Fluxus Internationale Festspiele Neuester Music” (Fluxus International Festival of Newest Music) was organized by the American artist George Maciunas at the Museum Wiesbaden to support a planned "Fluxus" publication.
+Fourteen concerts were performed on four weekends between 1 and 23 September.
+Corner's work in particular attracted press and public reaction, later seen as marking the beginning of the Fluxus "movement."

 Non-musical activities

 In addition to his work as a composer and musician, he has created numerous assemblages, calligraphy, collages, drawings, and paintings, many of which have been exhibited internationally.
-He has also written much poetry, which like some of his music, has occasionally appeared under his Korean pseudonym Gwan Pok, meaning "Contemplating Waterfall".
+He has also written much poetry, which like some of his music, has occasionally appeared under his Korean pseudonym Gwan Pok, meaning "Contemplating Waterfall".In the late 1960s Corner's work was published in 0 to 9 magazine, an avant-garde journal which experimented with language and meaning-making.

 Editions in silk-screen have been brought out by the Archivio F. Conz, Verona, and Pari e Dispari Agency in Reggio Emilia, among others.

 Works are regularly exhibited in galleries, mostly in Europe, and are in notable museum collections.

 His principal gallery is UnimediaModern in Genova, whose director Caterina Gualco maintains a large collection.
 Other important collectors are Hermann Braun in Germany (deceased 2009) and Luigi Bonotto in Bassano who maintains an extensive documentation.

 During "Mississippi Freedom Summer 1964" and for some of the following year, Corner was a civil rights volunteer and Freedom School teacher in Meridian, Miss.
 "Mark Levy Collection.
 Queens College/CUNY Rosenthal Library Civil Rights Archive."
 In 1968, Corner signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.